johnnyxh/HummingBot/README.md

 # HummingBot

-General purpose discord bot written in Python 3.5.2, using [discord.py](https://github.com/Rapptz/discord.py).
-Currently with basic playlist and sound file playback functionality.
+Music discord bot written in Python 3.5.2, using [discord.py](https://github.com/Rapptz/discord.py).
+Queue up songs/playlists or have the bot recommend something based on what's currently playing.
+Check the current status of the playlist through the bundled web application.
 Runs a [tornado server](http://www.tornadoweb.org/en/stable/) alongside the bot to serve a react based web application bootstrapped using [create-react-app](https://github.com/facebookincubator/create-react-app).

 ## Usage